Skip to content

 Where it’s thin

 This is not a reference book and doesn’t pretend to be.
 At 208 pages it covers the foundations, everyday care and a modest set of recommended species — but if you want to look up a specific plant’s quirks, you’ll reach for something broader.
 The propagation and pest material is introductory.
-And like most US houseplant writing, the seasonal and light framing assumes a North-American context that UK readers have to adjust (our winter light is dimmer and shorter than the book’s defaults imply).
+And the climate point above means that UK readers will need to do a small translation each time Cheng quotes an absolute number — what he calls “medium light” is what we have in summer; what he calls “low light” is what we have most of the winter; the species he places in his “bright” category will, in a UK winter, often need supplementary lighting or an honest acceptance that they are surviving rather than growing.

 How we’ll use it